Rita Geier: Early life and education

-Geier was born in Memphis, Tennessee in 1944.
+Rita Sanders was born in Memphis, Tennessee in 1944.
 Her parents were Edwin and Jessie Sanders.
-Edwin Sanders was a Methodist minister and served as the Board of Education for the Southwest Conference of the Central Jurisdiction for the United Methodist Church.
+Edwin Sanders was a Methodist minister and served on the Board of Education for the Southwest Conference of the Central Jurisdiction for the United Methodist Church.
 He died in 1959.
 Jessie Sanders was a public school teacher.
 In 1961, Geier graduated from Melrose High School in Memphis which was segregated at the time.

-Geier holds a bachelor's degree from Fisk University, a Juris Doctor degree from Vanderbilt University, and a master's from the University of Chicago.
+Sanders earned a bachelor's degree from Fisk University, a Juris Doctor degree from Vanderbilt University, and a master's from the University of Chicago.
 She is admitted to practice law in Tennessee and Washington, D.C.

-Rita Sanders married Paul Geier in 1970.
+Sanders married Paul Geier in 1970.
 Civil rights activist and pastor, James Morris Lawson, Jr., officiated at the couple's wedding.
-Geier has two adult sons, Chris and Jon, and lives in Annapolis, Maryland.
-She previously lived in Silver Spring, Maryland.
+The Geiers have two sons, Chris and Jon.

 Career

-Following graduate school, Geier, then Rita Sanders, began her career as a history faculty professor at Tennessee State University in the late 1960s.
+Following graduate school, she began her career as a history faculty professor at Tennessee State University in the late 1960s.
 She spent much of the 1970s as an attorney with Seattle-King County Legal Services and Legal Services Corporation, where she served as western regional director.
 She joined the U.S. Department of Justice (DOJ) in 1979 as Assistant Director for Commercial Litigation and Senior Trial Counsel.
 From 1979 to 1988 she worked in the DOJ’s Civil Division.

-In 1988 she was named General Counsel for the Appalachian Regional Commission (ARC), a role she held until 1992.
+In 1988, she was named General Counsel for the Appalachian Regional Commission (ARC), a role she held until 1992.

-Geier joined the U.S. Social Security administration in 1992 as Associate Commissioner and Deputy Associate Commissioner for Hearings and Appeals.
+She joined the U.S. Social Security administration in 1992 as Associate Commissioner and Deputy Associate Commissioner for Hearings and Appeals.
 In 2001 she was promoted to Executive Counselor to the Commissioner and held that role from 2001 to 2007.

-Geier was named Associate to the Chancellor and Senior Fellow at the Howard Baker Center for Public Policy at the University of Tennessee at Knoxville in 2007 and held the post until 2011 In this role she oversaw the school's "Ready for the World" initiative which sought to address public policy issues of cultural diversity.
+She was named Associate to the Chancellor and Senior Fellow at the Howard Baker Center for Public Policy at the University of Tennessee at Knoxville in 2007 and held the post until 2011 In this role she oversaw the school's "Ready for the World" initiative which sought to address public policy issues of cultural diversity.